php-fig/fig-standards/proposed/http.md

     /**
      * Gets the body as a string.
      *
-     * If the body is a stream, it will be read at this point.
-     *
      * @return string|null Body as a string, or null if not set.
      */
     public function getBodyAsString();